Keyham, Plymouth: 1900s: Early History

 The development of housing was so rapid that HMS Hotspur, later renamed HMS Monmouth, was provided as a chapel ship for Roman Catholic services until the Roman Catholic Church of Our Most Holy Redeemer was built in 1901.
 That church was destroyed by fire following a bombing raid in 1941 and it was rebuilt in 1954.

-Parts of the southern end are now subject to massive redevelopment using a regeneration package.
-It has a railway station.
+2021: Plymouth Shooting

 On 12 August 2021, a mass shooting occurred in the area, where a gunman, identified as 22-year-old Jake Davison, killed five people and injured two others, before killing himself.
 His motive remains undetermined, although his online activity made multiple references to the incel subculture.
+An inquest jury found the 5 people were "unlawfully killed" due to a "catastrophic failure" by Devon and Cornwall Police.